 [Heading deleted in Gazette 29 May 2001 p.
 2708.]

-54. Damage to pipes, reporting and cost of
+54. Damage to pipes by plumbers to be reported and paid for

 Damage caused by licensed water supply plumbers to water, gas or other pipes shall be at once reported, and immediately steps taken to have repairs effected, and the cost of same shall be defrayed by such plumber.